 The closing or sign-off to your email lets the recipient know who you are.
-Always sign off with your name such as: "Thank You, or "Sincerely, Be sure to consider the level of formality you audience will expect when signing off.
-John Smith" Mary Jane"
+Always sign of with something before your name, such as: "Thank you," or "Sincerely,".
+Be sure to consider the level of formality your audience will expect when signing off.